 The vaccine is administered intramuscularly or deep subcutaneously.
 Do not enter

 intravenously!
-The vaccine must be kept at room temperature before use.
+The vaccine should be kept at room temperature before use.

 temperature and shake.